-The finished loaf will be a nice dark toasty color and your whole house will smell like heaven (I imagine).
+The finished Browned Butter Zucchini Bread loaf will be a nice dark toasty color and your whole house will smell like heaven (I imagine).

 Let the loaf cool for a few minutes, pop it out of the loaf pan, and slice it up!

-You can serve this loaf warm or at room temperature.
+You can serve this Browned Butter Zucchini Bread warm or at room temperature.
 If you need to store it, let it cool completely and then wrap it in plastic wrap and it’ll keep just fine for a few days.

 The loaf has the perfect amount of sweetness and has a nice caramel, nutty flavor thanks to the browned butter.

-If you happen to have a few zucchini laying around, give this guy a shot!
+If you happen to have a few zucchini laying around, give this bread a shot!